Aditya1156/TypeForge/CONTRIBUTING.md

-# Contributing to TypeForge 🤝
+# Contributing to TypingPath 🤝

-Thank you for your interest in contributing to TypeForge!
+Thank you for your interest in contributing to TypingPath!
 We welcome contributions from developers of all skill levels.

 ## 🚀 Getting Started